-Vertigo is the medical name for the dizziness many people complain about, but too often never get treated.
-It can be described as a spinning or rotating sensation even though you are not moving.
+Vertigo is the medical name for the condition that causes many people to experience dizziness, but few people ever treat it.
+The condition can be described as a spinning or rotating sensation even though you are not moving.
 One kind of vertigo is called Benign Paroxysmal Positional Vertigo or BPPV.

-It's responsible for up to 35% of all reported cases of dizziness.
-BPPV can be caused by a blow to the head, allergies, flu-like episodes or even ear infections.
+BPPV is responsible for up to 35% of all reported cases of dizziness.
+BPPV can be caused by a blow to the head, allergies, flu-like episodes, or even ear infections.

-Physical Therapists can fix the problem using simple painless techniques.
+Physical Therapists can fix the problem using simple, painless techniques.
 One of them is called the Epley Maneuver.
-It works by repositioning displaced calcium crystals in the inner.
+It works by repositioning displaced calcium crystals in the inner-ear.

-According to research, 95% of patients with BPPV who are treated with the Epley Maneuver feel "significant and immediate relief" from the spinning and the dizziness without any harmful side effects.
-In some cases, the Epley maneuver may have to be done one or more times to get the maximum effect.
+According to research, 95% of patients with BPPV who are treated with the Epley Maneuver feel immediate relief from the spinning and the dizziness without any harmful side effects.
+For some patients, they must be treated with the Epley maneuver more than once to experience the full effect.

-The Herdman Vestibular Rehabilitation program is named after Susan J. Herdman who heads up the Doctor of Physical Therapy program at Emory University in Atlanta.
+The Herdman Vestibular Rehabilitation program is named after Susan J. Herdman who directs the Doctor of Physical Therapy program at Emory University in Atlanta.
 Herdman is widely recognized as one of the world’s leading experts in the treatment of people with vestibular deficits characterized by balance and dizziness issues.

 Using advanced technology like infrared video nystagmoscopy, Richard O’Quinn PT works closely with physicians and audiologists to pinpoint each patient’s unique vertigo-related deficits.
 If at any point during testing there are red flags such as a possible involvement of the central nervous system, the patient will immediately be referred back to their physician.
 Otherwise, Richard will move ahead with a comprehensive, PT-based vestibular rehabilitation program that is customized to address each factor linked to the patient’s dizziness.

-O’Quinn utilizes his high level of training to spearhead CPT’s “Fall Prevention”program which is designed to lower the risk of a major cause of preventable, potentially devastating injuries in people over 65.
+Richard utilizes his high level of training to spearhead CPT’s “Fall Prevention”program, which is designed to lower the risk of preventable, potentially-devastating injuries in people over 65.
 Not all seniors know fall prevention therapy is covered by Medicare.
 Fall prevention is one of the Herdman certification program's top areas of research.

 If there's one message people from dizziness should get from this information, it's that there's no reason to suffer.
-There is hope for people who suffer with dizziness, balance issues and who are at risk for potentially devastating falls.
-Call Central Physical Therapy today to learn more about Richard O'Quinn PT, his advanced Herdman Certification and treatments personalized for your specific symptoms may be able to stop your world from spinning.
+There is hope for people who suffer with dizziness, balance issues, and who are at risk for devastating falls.
+Call Central Physical Therapy today to learn more about Richard O'Quinn PT, his advanced Herdman Certification, and treatments customized to treat your specific symptoms.